 Little Corona is protected by cliffs and rocky reefs that make this a relaxing place for parents who don’t want to worry about strong waves and surf.
 A bonus is that this protected beach is one of the best spots for diving and snorkeling.
 Buoys keep the water free from boats and jetskis to protect the reef, snorkelers, and little swimmers.

-No matter which OC beach you explore—or heck, why not all of ‘em?—keep your babes covered and cool with the right gear.
-Our wide-brimmed Barney Patrol sun hat is a beach classic that will keep the sun off their hats and shoulders.
+No matter which OC beach you explore—or heck, why not all of ‘em?—keep your babes covered and cool with the right toddler swim gear.
+Our wide-brimmed Barney Patrol sun hat is a beach classic that will keep the sun off their heads and shoulders.
 They’ll play all day in comfort wearing our Tamarindo sunglasses in polarized wayfarer-style Citrus or a gender-neutral, blacked-out round shape.

 Beach on, BinkyFam.